By Gillie Roberts | Ware

-While studying sustainable development at Appalachian State University in Boone, my classmates and I used the “3 P’s” (#planet, people, profit#) or “3 E’s” (#environment, ethics, economy#) as simplified mnemonic devices to keep discussions organized.
+While studying sustainable development at Appalachian State University in Boone, my classmates and I used the “3 P’s” (planet, people, profit) or “3 E’s” (environment, ethics, economy) as simplified mnemonic devices to keep discussions organized.
 Any of the concept’s three pillars can easily be broken down into dozens of fields with experts whose work must continue in perpetuity in order to keep the larger community operating with the best and latest information.
-Not only is sustainability all-encompassing, it relies on sciences that are learning more as the world around us changes at an accelerating pace.
+Not only is sustainability all-encompassing, but it also it relies on sciences that are learning more as the world around us changes at an accelerating pace.
 In fact, sustainability has changed so much in the past five years alone, it’s not even always called by that name anymore.

 What I came to understand from my college studies is that sustainability is less about what you’re doing and more about how you’re doing it.
 It’s a lens through which to approach everything from government procedure, to business endeavors, to an individual’s lifestyle choices.
 My personal passions are the latter two subjects, so I combined them into a single business.
-I own a boutique that sells a range of the kinds of goods we find ourselves interacting with daily-kitchenwares to clothingbut I don’t consider myself to be working “in retail,” at least not exclusively.
+I own a boutique that sells a range of the kinds of goods we find ourselves interacting with daily, such as kitchen wares to clothing, but I don’t consider myself to be working “in retail,” at least not exclusively.
 I consider myself a sustainability professional whose vehicle is retail.
-Apparel and home goods just happen to be a great platform for getting the general population to lean in to the conversations I feel are crucial to prompting real change in our lives and immediate communities—and, really, where else can we start?
+Apparel and home goods just happen to be a great platform for getting the general population to lean in to the conversations I feel are crucial to prompting real change in our lives and immediate communities — and, really, where else can we start?

 The interesting thing about a field that is so rapidly evolving is that authorities on the matter are not, in many cases, those who have been around the subject matter(s) the longest; they are those who are nimble enough to stay relevant and those who bring fresh perspectives to the table.
 Though clichéd, it’s once again true that the status quo where business practice is concerned is not going to solve the problems it caused.
 The innovation required to turn the incomprehensibly-massive-ship–that–is–global–commerce begs that new and diverse minds apply themselves to the problems we’re facing.
 (This leaves some room for a 27-year-old who is only a year into starting her first company to write a column on business.)